hergin/BusShuttleMainRepository/Meeting_Log/README.md

 # Meeting Dates/Times - Reverse Chronological

+## April 9th: 10:15am to 10:30am
+* Discussed plan for sympossium.
+* Discussed refactoring and the current state of the project.
+* Talked about the user manuals and what we should include.

 ## April 3rd: 4:00pm to 4:15pm
 * Worked on Poster.
 * Discussed an issue that may be present with timestamps coming from the driver app.